 To date, each mobile offering is being developed and deployed as a scheme in its own right - with its own platform, operating rules and independent networks of agents and customers.
-As each scheme is operating independently, money transfers cannot be transferred from one scheme to another.
+As each scheme is operating independently, money transfers from one scheme to another scheme cannot be made.

 Given that the mobile payment schemes are currently deployed in silos models and taking into consideration our comparatively small market, growth of mobile payment schemes will be limited and costs of services will remain relatively high.
-There is therefore an urgency to make these schemes as well as other forms of electronic payments fully interoperable and integrated.
+There is therefore an industry call to make these schemes as well as other forms of electronic payments fully interoperable and integrated.
 Interoperability and integration will involve the following:

 - 1. Direct transactions between wallets of different MNOs; - 2.
-Direct transactions between mobile money accounts and bank accounts;

-- 3. Settlement of funds for transactions across schemes, between schemes and banks; - 4.
-Implementation of common risk management practices and operational rules to ensure protection of end customers.
+Direct transactions between mobile money accounts and bank accounts; - 3.
+Settle funds for transactions across schemes, between schemes and banks; - 4.
+Implement common risk management practices and operational rules to ensure protection of end customers.